jincio/personalSite/content/publication/Incio_Favelas_2021/index.md

 ---
-title: "From Drug Lords to Police State:The Effects of Order Transition on Local Economies (forthcoming)"
+title: "From Drug Lords to Police State:The Effects of Order Transition on Local Economies"
 author_notes:
 - ''
 - ''